Rektstudios/unseen-audits/README.md

 |   |-- BaseFeeCollector: "Allows Native and ERC20 tokens withdrawal"
 |   |-- FeeCollector: "Contract that inherits the BaseFeeCollector"
 |
-|-- marketplae: "exchange contract that can trade any digital asset"
+|-- marketplace: "exchange contract that can trade any digital asset"
 |   |-- exchange: "contract to match orders"
 |   |-- registry: "authenticated proxies for traders"
 |   |-- static: "predicate functions used for validations"